TIBCOSoftware/fabrician-consul-enabler/README.md

 ### Building the Enabler and Distribution
 ---------------------------------------------------
 This enabler project builds a `Silver Fabric Enabler Grid Library`.
-It also optionally builds a `Silver Fabric Distribution Grid Library` for Consul database.
+It also optionally builds a `Silver Fabric Distribution Grid Library` for Consul .
 The Silver Fabric Grid Libraries can be built by executing Maven `install`.
 After a successful build, the Enabler and Distribution Grid Library files can be found under project `target` folder.